Call for applications 2023

 Projects run by private individuals, commercial companies, the social economy (civil society initiatives, NGOs, NPOs, associations) and the public administration are eligible.

-Projects implemented in Austria, Hungary, the Czech Republic, Slovakia and Croatia are invited.
+Projects implemented in Austria, Croatia, Czech Republic, Hungary, Slovakia and Slovenia are invited to apply.

 What projects can be submitted?

 SozialMarie is a prize for successfully implemented socially innovative projects.
 Submitted projects are sufficiently implemented and are still running at the time of submission.
 Completed projects and project ideas are not eligible.